 |Point Spread||+6.5 (-110)|

-What are the epic moments between these storied franchises?
+What are some of the epic moments between these storied franchises?

-In selecting a personal best, I considered historical context, gut-wrenching finishes, and the matchups of superstars — Wilt Chamberlain versus Bill Russell in the 1960s, Julius Erving versus Larry Bird in the 1980s etc.
+In selecting a personal favorites list, I considered historical context, gut-wrenching finishes and the matchups of superstars — Wilt Chamberlain versus Bill Russell in the 1960s, Julius Erving versus Larry Bird in the 1980s, etc.

 These clashes were memorable because the Sixers and Celtics were often the best teams in the entire NBA when they met.
 And back then, the NBA playoffs were nothing without a Sixers-Celtics battle.